United States Regiments & Batteries > Pennsylvania

 March Garrison duty in the Defences of Washington north of the Potomac attached to Artillery Brigade, Military District of Washington

-March 1 Captain Jason Anderson promoted to major
+March 1 Captain Jason Anderson was promoted to major (artillery regiments were allowed two Colonels)

-March 19 Companies A, B, C, E, F, I and K rejoined Regiment in Defences of Washington
+March 19 Companies A, B, C, E, F, I and K rejoined the Regiment in the Defences of Washington

-June 25 Captain August A. Gibson of the 2nd United States Artillery transferred in and promoted to colonel
+June 25 Captain August A. Gibson of the 2nd United States Artillery Regiment transferred in and was promoted to colonel

-August Assigned to Defences of Washington north of the Potomac
+August Assigned to the Defences of Washington north of the Potomac

-September 10 Captain David Sadler of Battery D promoted to major
+September 10 Captain David Sadler of Battery D was promoted to major

 October Assigned to 1st Brigade, Haskins’ Division, Defences north of the Potomac

-November 24 Two Independent Companies of Heavy Artillery assigned as Companies L and M
+November 24 Two Independent Companies of Heavy Artillery were assigned as Companies L and M

-November 25 Captain Thomas Wilhelm promoted to major
+November 25 Captain Thomas Wilhelm was promoted to major

 1863